 Note: All pictures from PLCopen IEC 61131 Basics

 PLC programming methods are evolving.
-PLC Open is an organization that is defining new methods to take advantage of the latest computer innovations.
-They have defined the IL method of programming to XML (Extended Markup Language) which is used for web development.
-This, in my opinion, keeps moving the ideal method, to a standard way to program PLCs.
+PLC Open is an organization defining new ways to take advantage of the latest computer innovations.
+They have specified the IL method of programming to XML (Extended Markup Language), which is used for web development.
+This, in my opinion, keeps moving the ideal method to a standard way to program PLCs.

 To get this free article, subscribe to my free email newsletter.